How can capacity in debt collection be increased?

 Outsourcing makes sense if you want to limit the time and cost burden of recruiting extra staff.
 It quickly relieves capacity pressures; however, outsourcing inevitably means losing some control over customer experience.
 It can be unpopular with customers, potentially upsetting the longer-term creditor/customer relationship.

-Outsourcing is convenient if you can find the right agency for your needs, but it comes at a cost, which may be hard to sell internally if your organisation is looking to control costs.
+Outsourcing works best if you can find the right agency for your needs, but it comes at a cost, which may be hard to sell internally if your organisation is looking to control costs.

 Automate

-If you prefer to keep control and manage fluctuating demand in-house, automation is the logical first consideration.
-Modern technology can deliver results quickly and cost-effectively, and the business's immediate needs can be met promptly.
+If you prefer to keep control and manage fluctuating demand in-house, automation is the logical choice.
+Modern technology can deliver results quickly and cost-effectively, and the business's immediate needs can be met quickly.

 For example, digital self-service can take over reminders, payments, arrangements, affordability assessments and more.
-It immediately transforms contact centre capacity and can flex to meet any level of demand.
-It frees your team to focus where their specialist skills and human touch are most needed.
+It transforms contact centre capacity and can flex to meet any level of demand.
+It frees your team to focus on where their specialist skills and human touch are most needed.
 Self-service has a positive effect on customer service metrics like first call resolution and call-waiting times.
-In addition, the costs of a digital solution are kept in proportion to functionality and usage.

 Conclusion: quick and cost-effective solutions to boost capacity

-Managing capacity is a delicate balancing act between expensive overcapacity and overstretched staff who can’t meet customers' needs.
-Fortunately, there is a third route that avoids both of these pitfalls and is the first choice before launching a recruitment drive or paying for outsourcing.
+Managing capacity is a delicate balancing act between expensive overcapacity and overstretched and frazzled staff who can’t meet customers' needs.
+Luckily, there is a third route that avoids these pitfalls and is the first choice before launching a recruitment drive or paying for outsourcing.

-Scaling a collections operation quickly and cost-effectively is achievable with the right product and an agile supplier.
-The effort can focus on those parts of the collections process where gains are immediate, such as digital customer self-service or to augment existing system shortfalls where time savings will be most effective.
+Automation can focus on those parts of the collections process where gains are immediate, such as digital customer self-service, or to augment existing system shortfalls where time savings will be most effective.
 The choice is yours.

 Talk to our team about your options and discover the quick gains you can make, regardless of your underlying technology.